The Year Racum Almost Missed Christmas

 Santa and all his elves got everything ready for their long trip.
 The elves had to put all the presents on the sleigh and shine up the big old heavy sleigh bells.

 It was now Christmas Eve.
-Racum’s Mother and Father were standing by the Christmas tree, both crying for their lost son.
+Racum’s mother and father were standing by the Christmas tree, both crying for their lost son.

 “Oh, I wish somebody would do something to find our little Racum,” sobbed Mrs. Raccoon.